 - Lock the room, not the fridge.
 If you still want to restrict access, you may want to consider placing the refrigerator in a separate room and locking the room instead of the fridge.
 This way there will be less temptation as the fridge will be out of sight.

 - Have two fridges.
 Another solution is to have two fridges: one for the person who has to be on a diet and the other one is for the rest of the family.
 This way you only have to lock one fridge and the other one can remain open.
 This means much less frustration and irritation as the person will have access to food whenever he or she becomes hungry.

 While it’s true that putting a lock on the fridge is a simple and quick solution (and it’s not illegal), in most cases, it may not be the best one.
 Overall, I suggest that you only lock the fridge if it’s really important and vital or if you have your own refrigerator and want to prevent raiding.

-In any other case, try to keep healthy foods in the fridge and educate the person who you want to live healthier.
+In any other case, try to keep healthy foods in the fridge and educate the person you want to live a healthier life.
 Imposing your will on other people often leads to conflict and when it comes to your loved ones that is the last thing you want.